UNINETTSigma2/documentation/files_storage/nird/cdl.md

 standard S3 tools and clients, just like other cloud object storage services.
 For detailed, step-by-step instructions and practical examples on configuring and using S3 access, please refer to the {ref}`nird-s3` documentation.

+## CDL Cache Hydrator (Caching data on HPCs)

+A key functionality of the CDL service is the CDL Cache Hydrator, which extends its capabilities to HPC environments by solving a fundamental challenge in data-intensive computing: getting large input datasets from centralized storage onto the HPC system's local filesystem quickly and efficiently.
+Rather than requiring users to manually stage data before each compute job, the cache hydrator automatically maintains a local read-only cache of the needed datasets on the HPC system, pulling them from NIRD via S3.
+Datasets can be hydrated on demand and rehydrated at any time if evicted.
+To keep local storage usage in check, data that has not been accessed within a configured retention period (currently 45 days) is automatically removed from the cache, while always remaining safely available on NIRD for future use.

+For detailed, step-by-step instructions and practical examples of this functionality, please refer to the  {ref}`nird-cdl-cache-hydrator` documentation.